Skip to main content

 Biography

-Dr James Millington is a broadly trained geographer and landscape ecologist with expertise in developing bespoke modelling tools to investigate spatial ecological and socio-economic processes and their interaction.
 He was appointed Lecturer in 2013, Senior Lecturer in 2017 and Reader in 2021.
 James is a Fellow of the Royal Geographical Society, a long-standing member of the International Association of Landscape Ecology (including as a committee member of the UK chapter), and a member of the Leverhulme Centre for Wildfires, Environment and Society.
 He is currently Associate Editor for Plant Ecology and Land journals.

 Prior to starting his lectureship, James held a Leverhulme Early Career Fellowship, also in the Department of Geography at King’s.
 Before this, James spent several years as a Visiting Postdoctoral Associate in the Center for Systems Integration and Sustainability at Michigan State University.
-James received his PhD in Geography, an MSc in Environmental Monitoring, Modelling and Management (with Distinction), and a BSc (Hons) in Geography (First class) all from King's College London.
+James received his PhD in Geography, an MSc in Environmental Monitoring, Modelling and Management (with Distinction), and a BSc (Hons) in Geography (First class), all from King's College London.

 Research